rleddy/run-petri-async/README.md

-# run-petri
+# run-petri-async
 A simple Petri Net class for modeling sequencing.

 # Node Module providing Classes

-run-petri is a node.js module that exports two classes, *RunPetri*, and *pNode*.
+run-petri-async is a node.js module that exports two classes, *RunPetri*, and *pNode*.

 A third, class, pTransition, is not exported.
 It is sufficiently abstract that it might not be subclassed.